wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

 The user is unlikely to interface directly with Simulation’s `resolve_factors()` method as it operates behind the scenes.
-The method searches through ***Sim*** for lists of parameters within the “fibers” and “waveform” JSON Objects until the indicated number of dimensions (“n_dimensions” parameter in ***Sim***, which is a handshake to prevent erroneous generation of NEURON simulations) has been reached.
+The method searches through ***Sim*** for lists of parameters within the "fibers" and "waveform" JSON Objects until the indicated number of dimensions ("n_dimensions" parameter in ***Sim***, which is a handshake to prevent erroneous generation of NEURON simulations) has been reached.
-The parameters over which the user has indicated to sweep in ***Sim*** are saved to the Simulation class as a dictionary named “factors” with the path to each parameter in ***Sim***.
+The parameters over which the user has indicated to sweep in ***Sim*** are saved to the Simulation class as a dictionary named "factors" with the path to each parameter in ***Sim***.

 The required parameters to define each type of waveform are in [S8 Text](S8-JSON-file-parameter-guide).
 The Python Waveform class is configured with ***Sim***, which contains